takumishibaike/takumishibaike.github.io/_pages/research.md

 [The stories they tell: What INGO mission statements reveal about their authority](../research/paper4/). (with Wendy Wong, Sarah Stroup, and Alfred Oduro).

-[Laws in translation: Comparing Techniques to translate legal texts](../research/paper5/). (withAnthony DeMattee, Nick Gertler, and Elizabeth Bloodgood).
+[Laws in translation: Comparing Techniques to translate legal texts](../research/paper5/). (with Anthony DeMattee, Nick Gertler, and Elizabeth Bloodgood).

 [Conservation governance: Complex relationship between the governor and the governed](../research/paper7/). (with Graeme Auld).